ValerioS05/pj2Quizzer/README.md

       - The quiz function , that handles most of the quiz (Checking which array will be used , displaying a relative random question and answers and the end of the quiz)
       - Correct or wrong answers function, checking the answers and reeacting accordingly
       - To end with the results function, displaying the overall performance.
+#### Regardin Scripts
+- Both pages are heavily commented , the script is presented with a general comment if a function.
+- All the content of functions or others small bites of code are followed by comment on the right hand side of the page.
+This made the development of my project stable and help me to keep track and understand what the script was created for and how it`s purpose.
 ## Usage

 - At first we have the landing page where we can insert our `username`.